-- Topmost commitment related to the organization’s management body OHS policy is much broader requirements considering all-possible aspects related to occupational health safety
+- The topmost commitment related to the organization’s management body OHS policy is much broader requirements considering all-possible aspects related to occupational health safety

 - Consultation and worker participation

-- Commitment of prevention of Injury and illness
+- Commitment of the prevention of Injury and illness

 - Enhance the organization’s overall OHS performance